RBE Dissertation Defense - Tess Meier

 Floor/Room #

-BETC Classroom - 2nd Floor
+BETC Classroom - 2nd Floor, and Zoom

 Exploring Hand Exoskeleton Assistance and Rehabilitation through the Lens of Neuroscience